Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Supplementary information

 For clarity, the mel-spectrogram panel titled ``Audio Mel Spectrogram (dB) | n\_mels=128 mel\_scale=htk'' is computed by applying a 128-bin mel filterbank (HTK mel scale) to the power spectrogram and converting the resulting mel-band power to decibels using $10\log_{10}(\cdot)$ for visualization.
 The RMS panel is computed as a short-time root-mean-square envelope of the waveform and is min--max normalized to the range $[0,1]$ within the plotted 30-second window.

-To facilitate qualitative inspection of how predictive quantities relate to the acoustic structure of the music, we provide an interactive web-based visualization at \url{https://shogonoguchi.github.io/PredANNpp/#syncviz}.
-This interface enables synchronized playback of the audio signal together with its RMS envelope and the corresponding MusicGen-derived Surprisal and Entropy trajectories.
-The audio examples used in this visualization are drawn from the MTG-Jamendo dataset \cite{bogdanov2019mtg}.
+To further facilitate qualitative inspection of how predictive quantities relate to the acoustic structure of the music, we provide an interactive web-based visualization at \url{https://shogonoguchi.github.io/PredANNpp/#syncviz}.
+This interface enables synchronized playback of the audio signal together with the corresponding MusicGen-derived surprisal and entropy trajectories, with the RMS envelope optionally displayed.
+The audio examples used in this visualization are drawn from the MTG-Jamendo dataset.